Pacific Southwest, Region 9: Superfund

 On September 29, 2011, US EPA completed the action plan for the final cleanup of the Northeast Church Rock Mine site (See Figure 1, Area

 A in the Northeast Church Rock Mine Cleanup Fact Sheet below).
 The location selected in the Action Memorandum, and determined to be suitable in the Engineering Evaluation and Cost Analysis previously issued, is the nearby United Nuclear Corporation (UNC) Mill Site.
-Placement of the waste at the Mill site is contingent on two additional approvals including an amendment of the UNC Mill site facility’s NRC license and documentation in an appropriate decision document from US EPA Region 6.
+Placement of the waste at the Mill site is contingent upon amendment of the UNC Mill site facility’s NRC license.
 The plan is based on more than six years of work and over 10 public meetings with the local community, the Navajo Nation, and others to ensure that EPA heard, considered and responded to the questions and concerns of all stakeholders.
 The US EPA Region 6 Record of Decision for the UNC Mill Site Surface Soils was completed in March of 2013.
 UNC will submit the NRC License Amendment Request after the project design phase is completed.

 In 2012, EPA ordered UNC to conduct a Time Critical Removal Action involving approximately 30,000 cubic yards of radium contaminated soil in the Eastern Drainage Area from the Northeast Church Rock Mine Site.
 The work, with EPA oversight, involved excavation, consolidation, and covering radium contaminated soils on the mine site.
 Excavation Activities in the Eastern Drainage Area were complete in the Fall of 2012.

 In 2013 and 2014, UNC/GE, under federal agency oversight, completed extensive Pre-Design sampling and reporting on the mill tailings, barrow areas, and underlying formations at the UNC site as well as additional sampling of the NECR mine waste to provide additional information to support the design effort.
+In 2015, EPA signed an enforcement agreement with UNC/GE to complete the design for the long-term cleanup action.
 The design effort is currently underway.

 Cleanup Results to Date